marian-stanciulica/Foodybite/README.md

 }
 ```

-I used a `TaskGroup` for testing this behaviour to trigger multiple requests for `AuthToken` in parallel, validating that only one request is actually made and all the other requests receive the token stored by the first request.
+To validate that only one request is actually made when multiple requests are triggered in parallel, I utilized a `TaskGroup` to simulate this behaviour and ensure that all subsequent requests received the token stored by the first request.

 ```swift
 func test_fetchLocallyRemoteToken_makesRefreshTokenRequestOnlyOnceWhenCalledMultipleTimesInParallel() async throws {